 Duty of Care refers to the obligation of humanitarian organizations to their humanitarian workers and volunteers.
 They must do everything in their power to maintain the well-being, security, and safety of staff.
 In other words, this is a legal obligation which is imposed on an individual requiring adherence to a standard of reasonable care while performing any acts that could foreseeably harm others.
 Breaching a Duty of Care may make you subject to liability.
 That is what makes it extremely important.
 7 Things You Need-to-Know The necessity of Duty of Care is more important today than ever before.
 Traveling humanitarian workers travel to places where vulnerable people need help.
 They exposed to a variety of threats and diseases and are subject to potentially traumatic experiences.
-It is important that it is incorporated in the programs and policies of NGOs.
+It is essential that it is incorporated into the programs and policies of NGOs.
 Here are seven need-to-know things you need to know about: Duty of care must be bipartisan.
 This means that fulfilling the Duty of Care programs should come from the organization as well from the employees and aid workers that travel abroad.
 Humanitarian organizations and NGOs have a responsibility to their employees, and that is why it’s a necessity.
 Prevention and a quick response to mitigate incidents and conflicts reduce costly interruptions, improve morale, and strengthen productivity.
 In other words, the cost of care is Duty of Care establishes a presumption of liability on organizations such as NGOs, so they will need to prove that they took “reasonable precautions” to prevent an incident.
 Duty of Care is “non-delegable.”
 This means that it cannot be assigned to another party.
 It includes both the national staff of international organizations and the personnel of local or national aid organizations.
 Incident statistics show that international staffers have a higher rate of attacks relative to their numbers in the field.
 Organizations and NGOs need to create, agree, and ensure that competencies for protecting health, security, safety, and legal status are covered for travelers that are working in difficult areas.
 Ownership and implementation of these competencies are the responsibility of the organizations.
 These are needed so the aid workers can carry out their work without worrying about those issues.
 That is why Duty of Care is a necessity.
-We Help You to Travel Where It is Needed MostWe believe our world is a better place when compassion can travel where it is needed most.
+We Help You to Travel We believe our world is a better place when compassion can travel where it is needed most.
 As a global humanitarian travel organization, we devote ourselves to serving those who serve the world.
-Our experienced staff can be reached at any given time.
+You can reach our experienced staff anytime.
 Please use our quick address locator to contact your nearest Raptim office should you have any questions.
 You can also follow our blog for more stories and travel information.